 We provide international long distance telephone services in Taiwan.
-Total revenues from international long distance telephone services comprised 6.5%, 6.4% and 5.7% of our revenues in 2009, 2010 and 2011, respectively.
+Total revenues from international long distance telephone services comprised 6.4%, 5.7% and 5.5% of our revenues in 2010, 2011 and 2012, respectively.
 In addition, we provide wholesale international long distance services to international simple resale operators that do not possess their own telephone network or infrastructure.

 Since international fixed communication services have been open for competition since 2001, we expect competition in this line of business will continue to intensify.
-Our average market share of the international long distance market was approximately 60.3%, 58.4% and 54.9% in 2009, 2010 and 2011, respectively.
-Our market share decreased in 2011 primarily because of the intense competition in the international telecommunications business, including a loss of business due to other VoIP providers and service providers using unauthorized routers to carry long distance voice traffic.
-Our international long distance services consist primarily of international direct dial services and our discounted "Super eCall" services, which we introduced in April 2000.
-Under Super eCall, we use VoIP technology through international dedicated circuits which connect to our major correspondent carriers that route calls internationally.
-Super eCall customers are offered rates that are approximately 30% lower than those for our international direct dial service.
-Calls made over Super eCall represented 4.7%, 4.1% and 3.8% of our total outgoing international traffic in 2009, 2010 and 2011, respectively.
+Our average market share of the international long distance market was approximately 58.4%, 54.9% and 51.0% in 2010, 2011 and 2012, respectively.
+Our market share decreased in 2012 primarily because of the intense competition in the international telecommunications business from VoIP-based international long distance service providers and other international long distance service providers.
+Our international long distance services consist primarily of international direct dial services.

 We commenced the wholesale of international long distance minutes to licensed international resale operators and other international carriers in 2001.
-International resale operators require a fixed line operator in Taiwan to complete their long distance telephone services originating in Taiwan.
+International resale operators require a fixed-line operator in Taiwan to complete their long distance telephone services originating in Taiwan.
 In addition, other international carriers often find it less expensive to route international calls through Taiwan.
 These resale operators and carriers purchase from us large numbers of minutes at discounted rates.
-In 2009, 2010 and 2011, we sold 1,291.6 million, 1,360.0 million and 1,206 million of wholesale outgoing minutes, which represented approximately 51.1%, 50.1% and 47.1% of our total outgoing international long distance minutes, respectively.
-Revenues from the wholesale of international long distance minutes increased by 11.8% from NT\$2,536 million in 2009 to 2,836 million in 2010, but only increased by 3.2% from NT\$2,836 million in 2010 to NT\$2,927 million in 2011.
-We primarily attribute the decrease in the growth rate to intensified market competition.
+In 2010, 2011 and 2012, we sold 1,360 million, 1,206 million and 1,064 million of wholesale outgoing minutes, which represented approximately 50.1%, 47.1% and 42.2% of our total outgoing international long distance minutes, respectively.
+Revenues from the wholesale of international long distance minutes increased by 3.2% from NT\$2,836 million in 2010 to NT\$2,927 million in 2011, and decreased 0.48% to NT\$2,913 million in 2012.
+We primarily attributed the decrease in the growth rate to intensified market competition.

-International calls to our top five destinations represented 68.0% of our outgoing international long distance call traffic in 2011.
-International calls from our top five destinations represented 51.4% of our incoming international long distance call traffic in 2011.
+International calls to our top five destinations represented 63.0% of our outgoing international long distance call traffic in 2012.
+International calls from our top five destinations represented 42.0% of our incoming international long distance call traffic in 2012.

-The following table shows the percentage of total outgoing international long distance minutes for our top five outgoing destinations in 2011.
+The following table shows the percentage of total outgoing international long distance minutes for our top five outgoing destinations in 2012.

 Destination Percentage of total outgoing minutes

-Mainland China 34.8%
+Mainland China 29.9%

-Indonesia 13.0
+Indonesia 13.6

 Philippines 7.9

-Vietnam 7.3
+Vietnam 7.2

-United States 5.0
+Japan 4.4

-Total of top five destinations 68.0 %
+Total of top five destinations 63.0%

-The following table shows the percentage of total incoming international long distance minutes for our top five incoming destinations in 2011.
+The following table shows the percentage of total incoming international long distance minutes for our top five incoming destinations in 2012.

+Percentage of total

-Destination Percentage of total incoming minutes
+Destination incoming minutes

-Mainland China 20.8%

-United States 12.6
+United States 11.3%

-Malaysia 6.2
+Mainland China 10.9

+Hong Kong 7.6

-Indonesia 5.9
+Indonesia 6.2

-Japan 5.9
+Malaysia 6.0

-Total of top five destinations 51.4%
+Total of top five destinations 42.0%